 This photo is from 2014, visiting the castle in Heidelberg while on sabbatical at the University of Tübingen.
 I'm pondering either the legacy of Count Carl von Graimberg, or the hot chocolate to come shortly.

 Workwise, I'm an associate professor in the Department of Computing of Macquarie University, in Sydney, Australia.
-Before that, I spent two years at the University of Pennsylvania's Institute for Research in Cognitive Science.
+Before that, I was a research fellow at the University of Pennsylvania's Institute for Research in Cognitive Science.

 I've taught a range of units over the years.
 I also think it's useful for students to know something about what their teachers are likely to be like.
 As one source of information, there's the sporadic appearance of the Alternative Calendar, but computing units are hardly ever mentioned there, and it usually sounds as if there's only ever a couple of (disgruntled) respondants.
 So, in case you're thinking of taking a class with me, here's a link to evaluations for several of my units.